The brand is a visual description of your business. It sells the service and product that the company delivers.

 Think big brands of your day to day.
-They are simple, which makes it easy to remember, but they are also unique, which sets them apart from all other brands on the market.
+They are simple, which makes them easy to remember, but they are also unique, which sets them apart from all other brands on the market.

 Your company name is as important as the look of the brand.
-She must have good pronunciation, good sound, be unique in her following and especially be creative.
+It must have good pronunciation, be unique in it's following, and most importantly, be creative.
 This is the most difficult step in the creation process.
 The first step in choosing a good name is to define the concepts and memories that the company should refer to.

-Example: A company that sells cars: It must be safe, effective, reliable, etc. But that all competitors of this company will also have, or at least sell the same idea.
-Research the big companies you used to know and why their names, some are simple, some with incredible stories, and some with Junction or word invention.
+A company that sells cars must be safe, effective, reliable, etc. But all of this company's competitors will also have these same characteristics, or at least sell the same idea.

-Nike: Founded in 1972 by college track coach Bill Bowerman and his partner Phil Knight, Nike is named after the goddess of victory, Nice (Niké).
-The company logo has an interesting story: similar to a wing in reference to the goddess Nice, the symbol was created by young design student Carolyn Davidson in 1971, has undergone some changes but the brand is still quite consistent and timeless.
+Nike: Founded in 1972 by college track coach Bill Bowerman and his partner Phil Knight.
+Nike is named after the goddess of victory, Nice (Niké).
+The company logo is similar to a wing, in reference to this goddess.
+The symbol was created by young design student Carolyn Davidson in 1971.
+It has undergone some changes since then, but the brand is still quite consistent and timeless.

-Use a short name.
-And if you want a Tagline to describe the company.
+Tip: Use a short name.
+And if you want, add a tagline to describe the company.

-Name: Art Effects / Tagline: Graphic & Signs
+Company Name: Art Effects / Tagline: Graphics & Signs

-The tagline goes into disuse after a while is just a complement and not the company name.
-(LLC is not required to use the trademark, only in official documents.)
+A tagline goes into disuse after some time.
+It is not the company name, it just serves as a compliment.
+(LLC is not required for commercial logos, only in official documents)

 The creator of the company, Jeff Bezos, wanted a name that had the initial letter "a" to appear at the top of any alphabetical list.
 He found inspiration on the Amazon River: he liked the idea of using the name of the largest river in the world to represent his ambitions in business.

 The name of the coffee network has literary inspirations.
 It comes from the famous book "Moby Dick", by Herman Melville, where there is a certain Captain Starbuck (without the "s" at the end).
-The brand wanted to send to the seas and to the old navigators and explorers who transported between continents foods and merchandise.
-And coffee, of course.
+The brand is an homage to the seas and old navigators and explorers who transported foods, merchandise, and coffee, of course, between continents.
 This sea reference also appears in the two-tailed mermaid present in the logo.

 The use of rulers and grids is not mandatory in all projects, but each professional follows a certain alignment for the harmonic composition between symbol and typography.

 In the briefing the designer understands how the company works, which audience it serves, which service it delivers, and how it offers its product to its audience.
-We understand the history of the company and its objectives.
-We understand the customer's need, what he wants to communicate with your brand, if he wants to communicate quickly, if he wants to communicate family, if he wants to communicate future.
-Every branding process is based on concepts, which are passed by the client and developed by the designer.
+It helps us understand the history of the company and its objectives.
+We learn to understand the customer's need and what they want the brand to communicate: speed and efficiency, family values, futuristic modernity, etc. Every branding process is based on concepts, which are supplied by the client and developed by the designer.

-All cultural background, research will be put into practice in development, taking into consideration study of colors, typography, visual elements and rules that are extremely important for creating a brand that only an experienced professional can identify and put into practice.
+All cultural background and research will be put into practice in development.
+Taking into consideration the study of colors, typography, visual elements and rules that are extremely important for creating a brand, that only an experienced professional can identify and put into practice.